hds/hegdenu.net/content/posts/performance-optimization-flamegraph-divan.md

 Inlining!
 The call stack depends on how our functions have been optimized by the compiler.
 Because we profile in release mode (with debug symbols), we see optimizations taking place, one of which is inlining.

 Inlining is when the compiler takes the contents of a function and rather than keeping it separate and calling into it, inserts it wherever that function is called.
-For small functions, this often brings a reasonable performance improvement, but it does make performance analysis harder to use.
+For small functions, this often brings a reasonable performance improvement, but it does make performance analysis harder.

 In Rust, you can assert some control over this process with the [`#[inline]` attribute](https://doc.rust-lang.org/stable/reference/attributes/codegen.html#the-inline-attribute).
 In our case, we want to suggest to the compiler that we would prefer if certain functions were not inlined.
 For that we do the following: